| components.conf |

 |

-Asynchronously fetch the given message from the server, write it to the
+Asynchronously download the given messages, write them to the local

-If the operation fails, onDone() will be passed a failure code.
+If the async operation is started, onDone() will _always_ be

 NOTE: writes to mbox stores can be preempted - this is where something